Sponsor us to complete the Yorkshire 3 Peaks and get a printed copy of the DFG Guidance

 The water closet (toilet)

-The main criteria when specifying a w.c. is the height of the seat.
-For a wheelchair user the seat should ideally be the same height from the floor as that of the wheelchair (i.e. around 510mm), whereas a normal height pan will normally suffice for most ambulant disabled users.
-For those suffering from stiff or painful joints and find it impossible to lower and raise themselves from a standard toilet, supplementary seats are available to raise the level as required.
+The main criterion when specifying a w.c. is the height of the seat.
+For a wheelchair user, the seat should ideally be the same height from the floor as that of the wheelchair (i.e. around 510mm), whereas a normal height pan will normally suffice for most ambulant disabled users.
+For those suffering from stiff or painful joints and who find it impossible to lower and raise themselves from a standard toilet, supplementary seats are available to raise the level as required.

 The space required around the w.c. will again depend on the user.
 An ambulant disabled user generally prefers supporting rails close by whereas a wheelchair user needs space to manoeuvre alongside.
 The approach and space required for any wheelchair user will be specific and the advice of an Occupational Therapist will be required.

 While a close coupled suite may be considered the more attractive, a separate pan and cistern with connecting flush pipe is far more adaptable.
 Both the horizontal and vertical distances between the pan and cistern can be easily varied to suit the user, and where space is tight a high-level cistern with flush chain can be used to great effect.

 The toilet seat